brandur/sorg/content/articles/interfaces.md

 screenshots and demos, but don't advance our ability to be productive; in fact, they do the opposite.

-!fig src="/assets/images/interfaces/cmd-tab.png" caption="Will Cmd + Tab be the next victim of overzealous animation?"
+{{Figure "Will Cmd + Tab be the next victim of overzealous animation?"
+(NewImgSrcAndAlt "/assets/images/interfaces/cmd-tab.png" "Will Cmd + Tab be the next victim of overzealous animation?")}}

 I live in fear that one day Apple will realize that they've left a gaping hole in their UX strategy and that task